glynester/Hipster-Till/README.md

 Buttons are only active when it is appropriate to click them in the process.
 Before that they are disabled.
 Any error message will display at the top.

+# Running the Test Suite
+The tests are written using the Jasmine test suite.
+Load the SpecRunner.html file for the website into a browser on a server (see "Running a webserver in UBUNTU" below) by entering http://localhost/SpecRunner.html
+The test suite will automatically run.

 # Running a webserver in UBUNTU
 If you try and run the website from a local file system you will get a "Cross origin request" error when you try and access the JSON file.
 This is because brower security is much tighter around JS methods associated with local files.